States starting to shift on closed borders - Shepparton News

 Queensland has added five more northern NSW councils to its border bubble.

-Residents in Byron Bay, Ballina, Lismore, Richmond Valley and Glenn Innes will now be allowed to travel north.
+Residents in Byron Bay, Ballina, Lismore, Richmond Valley and Glen Innes will now be allowed to travel north.

 South Australia is also reopening to NSW after lifting restrictions for the ACT.